VirtualPatientEngine/VPELeaderboard/README.md

 # **THIS REPOSITORY IS A WORK IN PROGRESS!**
 Please stay tuned for more information.

 >NOTE: Contact Gurdeep for any assistance.
-Report errors or request features directly under `Issues` tab, or write comments in the MLOps guide shared on Teams.
+Report errors or request features directly under `Issues` tab.